Do you love the rainforest and want to gain conservation and leadership skills?

 Promote sustainable practices through projects and by sharing information.

-- Help host foraging sessions with the Batek.
+- Help host foraging sessions with the Bateq.

 - Lead the rubbish collection project at the Batek village – twice monthly collections – separate waste into recyclable materials and sell at recycle centre at Gua Musang.
-KEEP ALL THIN PLASTICS FOR THE PLASTIC BRICK PRESS – a handy recycling tool
+KEEP ALL THIN PLASTICS FOR PRECIOUS PLASTIC – a handy recycling tool

-- Helping to teach basic maths, science and language (English and Malaysian) to the Batek children and more advanced for the Malay kids
+- Helping to teach basic maths, science and language (English and Malaysian) to the Bateq children and more advanced for the Malay kids

 - Ensure the volunteers keep the accommodation in a clean and tidy state.

 - Ensure bedding is changed on a weekly basis and that all new volunteers have clean bedding.

 NOTE: You will need to contribute a fee* of £100 per month for accommodation and share of communal food at the project site